sadewadee/morden-toolkit/README.md

 ## Credits

-Developed by [Morden Pro](https://morden.pro) dengan focus pada simplicity, safety, dan developer experience.
+Developed by [Morden Pro](https://morden.pro) with focus on simplicity, safety, and developer experience.

 ---

-**Plugin ini dirancang untuk developer yang butuh tools essential WordPress dalam satu package yang lightweight dan aman.**
+**This plugin is designed for developers who need essential WordPress tools in one lightweight and safe package.**